hwwang55/GCN-LPA/README.md

 # GCN-LPA

-This repository is the implementation of GCN-LPA:
+This repository is the implementation of GCN-LPA.

 ### Files in the folder